 My research shows that today, nine out of ten companies are stuck on improving supply chain performance.
 There are two major issues: the understanding of the supply chain as a complex system and the effective use of data.

 Why are these problems?
-Let’s start with analytics, which relates to the use of data and the complexity of today’s supply chains.
+Let’s start with Supply Chain Analytics, which relates to the use of data and the complexity of today’s supply chains.

 Secondly, companies are not able to effectively balance the trade-offs in the value network.
 Today, only 11% of companies have the capabilities that they need to evaluate a “what-if analysis” and only 24% of companies are able to model profitability impacts of changing conditions in their complex systems.